gansubhai/angular-test-assigment/README.md

 ## steps of initialization

-After you clone ths repository run `npm install`
+After you clone this repository run `npm install`

 ## Task details
 Task 1.
 On click of button "Go to Game Page" navigate to Game page tab

-Task 2.
+Task 2.<br>
-You have to suscribe to randomInteger function in test-web.service.ts and get the random number in the range from 100 to 999 Display max number in game-page.component.html under "Panel with Max Number" Display min number in game-page.component.html under "Panel with Min Number" Display average number in game-page.component.html under "Panel with Average Number"
+i.
+You have to suscribe to randomInteger function in test-web.service.ts and get the random number in the range from 100 to 999 <br>
+ii.
+Display max number in game-page.component.html under "Panel with Max Number"<br>
+iii.
+Display min number in game-page.component.html under "Panel with Min Number"<br>
+iv.
+Display average number in game-page.component.html under "Panel with Average Number"<br>

 Task 3.
 Display the max number and its occurence in game-page.component.html under "Panel with Number of occurance Of largest Number "